wessm/Dockerfiles/jupyter-notebook-packages2/README.md

 # jupyter-notebook-packages2

-another notebook to install various packages on top of jupyter-notebook-packages
+another notebook to install various packages on top of the other image

+python modules:
+* gdal
+* rasterstats
+* fiona
+* pygeoj
+* ipython-autotime